kirschbaum-development/commentions/README.md

 ### Customizing TipTap Editor Styles

-You can customize the TipTap editor CSS classes used using the `Config` class:
+You can customize the TipTap editor CSS classes used using the `Config` class.

 ```php
 use Kirschbaum\Commentions\Config;